neuronsimulator/nrn/docs/hoc/modelspec/programmatic/ste.rst

   When setting a state, the transitions from the previous state are deactivated and all the transitions leaving the ``istate`` index become possible during future time steps.

-  The user should supply a type 1 :class:`FInitializeHandler` callback to set the initial state index (and perhaps set state dependent transition trigger threshold values) when a new simulation run begins.
+  The user should supply a type 1 :hoc:class:`FInitializeHandler` callback to set the initial state index (and perhaps set state dependent transition trigger threshold values) when a new simulation run begins.

 ----

-.. method:: StateTransitionEvent.transition
+.. hoc:method:: StateTransitionEvent.transition

   Syntax:
     ``ste.transition(isrcstate, ideststate, &triggervar, &triggerthresh, "statement")``